-\item We propose three possible extensions in a typical DNN accelerator with varying degree of resource requirements to realize the full potential of \scheme.
-Moreover, we show how \scheme\ can be utilized in a multi-chip environment with different parallelization techniques to further improve the performance gain.
+\item We propose three possible extensions in a typical DNN accelerator with varying degrees of resource requirements to realize the full potential of \scheme.
+Additionally, we show how \scheme\ can be utilized in a multi-chip environment with different parallelization techniques to further improve the performance gain.

-\item We implemented \scheme\ in both FPGA and ASIC-style accelerators.
-We experimented with {\em fourteen} DNN models using three different dataset - CIFAR10, CIFAER100 and Imagenet.
+\item We implemented \scheme\ in both FPGA and ASIC-style accelerators and experimented with {\em fifteen} DNN models using three different datasets - CIFAR10, CIFAR100, and ImageNet.
 Our results indicate that \scheme\ can achieve an average speed up of $1.47\times$ with similar or even higher accuracy than the baseline models.
-Moreover, due to the reduced off-chip memory accesses during the weight updates using predicted gradients, \scheme\ consumes 34\% less energy compared to the baseline accelerator. \end{enumerate}
+Also, due to the reduced off-chip memory accesses during the weight updates using predicted gradients, \scheme\ consumes 34\% less energy compared to the baseline accelerator. \end{enumerate}